tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/rewarded-interstitial-en.md

 The first argument is `CONTEXT`.
 The second argument is `ZONE_ID`, which you used to request an ad.
 The third argument is `AD_ID`, which you get in the `onAdAvailable` callback method.
-The fourth argument is `irancell.irShowOptions` that you can use to configure how to show your ad.
+The fourth argument is `YelloadwiseShowOptions` that you can use to configure how to show your ad.
-The fifth argument is `irancell.irAdShowListener` that you can use to follow the steps of showing the ad.
+The fifth argument is `YelloadwiseAdShowListener` that you can use to follow the steps of showing the ad.

-The `irancell.irAdShowListener` methods are shown in the table below:
+The `YelloadwiseAdShowListener` methods are shown in the table below:

 | Functionality | Method |
 | - | - |